Last Updated on August 2, 2024

 While run-flat tires offer many advantages, it is crucial to understand that they are not unseen.
 Safe driving practices remain essential when using run-flats, and there are limitations to their capabilities:

-• Run-flat tires can only travel a specific distance following a puncture.
-It is usually best to drive to the nearest service station or tire shop as soon as possible to have a professional examine and repair completed.
+- Run-flat tires can only travel a specific distance following a puncture.
+It is usually best to drive to the nearest service station or tire shop as soon as possible to complete a professional examination and repair.

-• When deflated, run-flat tires may provide less handling and ride comfort than fully inflated tires.
+- Run-flat tires may provide less handling and ride comfort when deflated than fully inflated tires.
 Drivers should anticipate these changes and adjust their driving accordingly.

 Factors Affecting Run-Flat Tire Mileage